MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex1_retention_policies.md

-# Exercise 1 - Configure Retention Policies
+# Lab 3 Exercise 1 - Configure Retention Policies

 In this exercise, you will assume the role of Joni Sherman, a System Administrator for Contoso Ltd. Your organization is based in Texas and wants to implement retention policies to adhere to state laws, which stipulates that records may be deleted after three years without constituting an offense.